Authorization service for Okta

 About the integration

 Okta is a comprehensive and customizable one-stop identity solution.
-Aserto is a powerful authorization platform that enables you to define and evolve permissions and access within your application.
+Aserto is a powerful authorization service that enables you to define and evolve permissions and access within your application.
 Together, they provide out-of-the-box solutions for user identity and access management.

 Okta is a secure identity cloud that links all your apps, logins, and devices into a unified digital fabric.
 With Okta, you’re up and running on day one, with every app and program you use to work, instantly available.
-Whether you’re at your desktop or on the go, Okta seamlessly connects you to everything you need.

 Okta is built to cover a broad range of identity use cases quickly by combining pre-made components.
 Customers can customize their solution to their business needs with no-code, low-code, or pro-code options.
 This flexibility makes it easy to connect third-party apps and systems to Okta in order to enhance application security and user experience.